IBM-Cloud/get-started-java/README.md

 # Liberty on Bluemix getting started application
 The Bluemix Getting started tutorial for Liberty uses this sample application to provide you with a sample workflow for working with any Liberty app on Bluemix; you set up a development environment, deploy an app locally and on Bluemix, and integrate a Bluemix database service in your app.

-The Liberty app uses a [Cloudant noSQL DB service](https://console.bluemix.net/catalog/services/cloudant-nosql-db) to add information to a database and then return information from a database to the UI.
-To learn more about how the app connects to Cloudant, see the [Cloudant library for Liberty]().
+The Liberty app uses Liberty's [`mongodb-2.0` feature](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_mongodb_create.html) and [MongoDB Java driver](https://mongodb.github.io/mongo-java-driver/) to add information to a database and then return information from a database to the UI.

 <p align="center">
   <kbd>